 I joined Two Rivers in April 2016.
 I began my career in art and design with a degree in photography, and then worked in web design, museum exhibit fabrication, and knitting pattern design.
 In 2010 I decided to switch gears to one of my first loves, animals, and studied animal training and behavior modification with Pat Miller at Peaceable Paws Academy.
 I spent several years in private practice working closely with individual families and their dogs, as well as having a very rewarding job as a behavior technician in an animal shelter.
 Upon moving to Portland, I turned my focus to veterinary medicine, and am thrilled to have found an opportunity to work in holistic care where I can bring my behavioral skills into the mix.

-In my spare time, I enjoy rock climbing, yoga, and knitting.
-I also enjoy photography, whether behind or in front of the lens.
+In my spare time, I enjoy rock climbing, yoga, and playing music, as well as sound engineering.